MRobertEvers/webview-application/readme.md

 The hashrouter is used because we don't want the webview to make any actual network requests for navigation.

-## Launcher
+## Application

 The launcher is simply a rust launcher around native webview for Windows, Linux, and Mac.
 The rust code itself is further another wrapper around C++ code webview.

-I have made a few mods for compatibility issues (primarily on windows)
+I have made a few mods for compatibility issues (primarily on windows).

+## Getting Started

+Currently, the rust application launches a webview and navigates the webview to `localhost:4040`.
+The client server should be running on that port.